ThomasThelen/KWG-Expert-RAG/README.md

-# GPT Augmented with KnowWhereGraph
+# KnowWhereGraph's Expert RAG Search

-GPT augmented with expert-expertise data from KnowWhereGraph, inspired by work from the one and only [Maxime Labonne](https://github.com/mlabonne).
+A RAG application that uses expert-expertise data from KnowWhereGraph.
+Inspired by work from the one and only [Maxime Labonne](https://github.com/mlabonne).

 ## Background

 [KnowWhereGraph](knowwheregraph.org) is a multi-billion relation knowledge graph that contains information about places, people, and their interactions.
-This repository retrieves a subset of that information and integrates it into GPT for high level question/answering.
+This repository retrieves a subset of that information and uses langchain to spin up a small RAG for expert retrieval.

 ## Running

 Running the code first requires [poetry](https://python-poetry.org/docs/).

 1. Initialize a new environment with `poetry shell`
-2. Fetch the data from KnowWhereGraph with `poetry python3 fetch-data.py`
+1. Fetch the data from KnowWhereGraph with `poetry python3 fetch-data.py`
-3. Edit `question` variable with a question about an expert or expertise.
+1. Edit `question` variable with a question about an expert or expertise.
-4. Add your OpenAI API key to the environment with `export OPENAI_API_KEY=your_key_here`
+1. Add your OpenAI API key to the environment with `export OPENAI_API_KEY=your_key_here`
-4. Load the data & ask the question with `poetry run main.py`
+1. Load the data & ask the question with `poetry run main.py`

 ## Demo